gigalixir/gigalixir-cli/docs/source/main.rst

 #.
 Your build environment is fully isolated using Docker containers.
 #.
 Your slugs are authenticated using `Signed URLs`_.
 #.
 All API endpoints are authenticated using API keys instead of your password.
 API keys can be invalidated at any time by regenerating a new one.
 #.
-Remote console and remote observer uses a SSH tunnels to secure traffic.
+Remote console and remote observer use SSH tunnels to secure traffic.
 #.
 Erlang does not encrypt distribution traffic between your nodes by default, but you can `set it up to use SSL`_.
 For an extra layer of security, we route distribution traffic directly to each node so no other apps can sniff the traffic.
 #.
 We use `Stripe`_ to manage payment methods so Gigalixir never knows your credit card number.
 #.
 Passwords and app configs are encrypted at rest using `Cloak`_.
 #.
-Traffic between Gigalixir services and components are TLS encrypted.
+Traffic between Gigalixir services and components is TLS encrypted.

 .. _`Signed URLs`: https://cloud.google.com/storage/docs/access-control/signed-urls
 .. _`Cloak`: https://github.com/danielberkompas/cloak